 In Texas, you must have a Class A or B Non-Commercial License to operate any vehicle over 26,000 pounds.
 Class A RVs can weigh more than that, so it is something to consider before purchasing.

 Since a Class A RV is something you drive (as opposed to tow ), RV Insurance is required in Texas.
 RV insurance typically includes liability coverage, which covers any losses or injuries you are deemed responsible for.
 You can also add more coverage to protect your personal belongings.
 Our team at TGS Insurance can help you insure your vehicle with all the necessary coverages without breaking the bank.

 Length: 17 to 24 feet

-Class B RVs are often referred to as camper vans and are the smallest of the 3 driveable RV classes.
-They resemble a large van rather than a house on wheels, and without a doubt have less livability space and sleeping areas than the Class C and Class A RVs.
+Class B RVs are often called camper vans and are the smallest of the three driveable RV classes.
+They resemble a large van rather than a house on wheels, and without a doubt, have less livability space and sleeping areas than the Class C and Class A RVs.
 Class B vehicles are for people who want something that allows them to pick up and go easily, provides a basic space to sleep and store personal items.
-Popular Class B vehicles include the Mercedes Sprinter, Ford Transit and Ram Promaster.
+Popular Class B vehicles include the Mercedes Sprinter, Ford Transit, and Ram Promaster.

 Class C RVs: The Average Size Option